Skip to navigation Skip to content

 • explain the RIPC process and the factors which indicate that the case may be suitable

-• emphasise the benefits of private collection
+• discuss the benefits of private collection

 • less involvement by Child Support however Child Support will continue to provide periodic assessments